 Our services and products include: fuel storage, sales & reliable delivery services; residential apartments; commercial office buildings (office & retail); title, closing & escrow services; property management & development; retail stores; and tactical apparel & gear products, manufacture & sales.

 Sitnasuak is led by an 11-member Board of Directors.
 We employ nearly 1,500 people through our Corporation and Subsidiaries across Alaska and the U.S.

 Our Mission is: To benefit Shareholders, protect our land and its resources, and support our culture by maximizing the profitability of our corporation while upholding our Inupiaq values.

 Charles E. Fagerstrom is Iñupiaq, with family roots in Nome and the Bering Strait region.
-A Sitnasuak Shareholder, he joined the corporation as Chief Operating Officer (CEO) after serving as a Board Director for 3 years.
+A Sitnasuak Shareholder, he joined the corporation as Chief Executive Officer (CEO) after serving as a Board Director for 3 years.
 Mr. Fagerstrom brings to the organization over 20 years of progressive and diverse experience in health care as well as leading large scale improvement efforts and business development.
 He previously worked for Alaska Native Tribal Heath Consortium (ANTHC) and Aleutian Pribilof Islands Association (APIA) where he was responsible for leading rural hospital and long-term care centers, business development for residential psychiatric treatment centers and multi-hospital actuarial studies.